rocky-linux/documentation/docs/labs/sys_admin_1/lab7-software_management.md

 #### To use `dnf` for package update

-DNF can be used to check for and install the latest version of individual packages that are available in repositories.
+DNF can check for and install the latest version of individual packages available in repositories.
 It can also be used to install specific versions of packages.

 1. Use the list option with `dnf` to view all available versions of the `wget` program that are available for your system.
 Type